Castle Dracula: Events in the novel taking place in or near the castle

 In the final chapters, the vampire hunters chase the Count, who returns to his homeland by ship.
 Dracula tricks them by directing the vessel to Galatz, while Van Helsing and his friends are waiting for the Czarina Catherine to show up in Varna.
 In Galatz, the party splits into three couplings: Van Helsing and Mina travel by train to Veresți near Suceava and continue with a purchased horse carriage over Bukovinian territory to the east end of the Borgo Pass; Jonathan Harker and Arthur Holmwood buy a steam launch to follow the Count's box, transported by Slovak boatmen via the Sereth and the Bistrița River, while Dr. John Seward and Quincey Morris head in the same direction by horse.
 The box with the Count is taken over from the Slovaks by Szgany (Gypsies), who transport it by leiter wagon.
 The routes of the Szgany and the three couplings finally converge at a place in the immediate neighborhood of the castle, where Van Helsing and his men force the convoy to stop.
 Harker manages to decapitate the vampire with his Kukri knife, while Morris plunges his Bowie knife into the heart.

-The only person to actually enter the castle during this episode is Van Helsing, who leaves the night camp shared with Mina to do away with the vampire sisters.
+The only person to actually enter the castle during this episode is Van Helsing, who leaves the night camp shared with Mina to do away with the Brides of Dracula.
 Mina is already affected by her "blood wedding" with the vampire and left within a circle of Holy Bread.

 In a final note, written seven years after their dramatic adventures, Harker reports on the group's return to Transylvania:

 Three paragraphs from the original manuscript, in which the building itself is swallowed by a volcanic cataclysm, do not appear in the printed version.
 Possible reasons mentioned are that Stoker wanted to leave the option of a sequel open, or that this dramatic finale reminded too much of Edgar Allan Poe's "The Fall of the House of Usher":

 In his annotated Dracula edition, Leslie Klinger suggests as part of his conceit in considering Dracula a collection of true documents that these lines were part of Count Dracula's efforts to "cover up" the truth about the vampire's continuing activities, but that Stoker sabotaged the Count's editorial intervention by deleting these lines.